Rae Carruth: Personal life

 During Carruth's sophomore year at Colorado, his girlfriend, Michelle Wright, gave birth to their son Rae Jr. Wright sued him for child support, and Wright later testified that Carruth agreed to pay $2,700 per month in child support, half of what he was ordered to pay by a judge, and she had accepted on condition that he be a better father.

-Crimes
+Murder of Cherica Adams

-On November 16, 1999, near Carruth's home in Charlotte, North Carolina, Cherica Adams, a real estate agent he had been dating, was shot four times using a .357 caliber Charter Arms revolver by Van Brett Watkins Sr., a nightclub manager and an associate of Carruth.
-Adams managed to call 911, and said that Carruth had stopped his vehicle in front of hers, and that another vehicle drove alongside and its passenger had shot her.
+On November 16, 1999, Cherica Adams, a real estate agent, was shot four times while she sat in her car on a road near Carruth's home in Charlotte, North Carolina.
+Her assailant was Van Brett Watkins Sr., an associate of Carruth who fired a .357 caliber Charter Arms five times into her vehicle.
+Adams managed to call 9-1-1, stating that after Carruth stopped his vehicle in front of hers, another vehicle drove alongside her vehicle and its passenger shot her.
 Carruth then drove away from the scene.